craftercms/docs/source/by-role/architect/index.rst

 Authorization
 """""""""""""

-CrafterCMS provides role-based access to all content items, per item or per section/hierarchy/URL-space.
-This is across all APIs, and it includes search.
+CrafterCMS provides role-based access to all content items, per item, or per section/hierarchy/URL space, across all APIs and it includes search.

 ^^^^^^^^^^^^^^^^^^
 In-Context Editing